akippenhan749/AlbumArtCoverColors/README.md

 ## Repository Contents

-This repository contains code, data and figures for a data science project investigating colors in album art covers and their relation to different genres.
+This repository contains code, data and figures for a data science project investigating colors in album art covers and their relation to different genres using a convolutional neural network (CNN) machine learning model.
 This project was created as part of the Data Science Project Course (DS 4002) at the University of Virginia in the Fall of 2022.

 ## Source Code